morgendigital/model-score/README.md

 Contributions for improving the Model Score are welcome!
 Commit your ideas to the [Model Score repository on Github](https://github.com/morgendigital/model-score).

 # Evaluation Criteria
-Here, we are currently collecting ideas on what to track.
-Each evaluation point needs to be examined further in more detail.
+Here, we are currently collecting ideas on what factors of the LLM to evaluate.
+After this list will be complete, each evaluation point needs to be examined in more detail.

 ## Scoring Model